 - We also maintain a Managing Your Digital Archive: Selected Resources for Emerging Artists guide.

 - This facility is for photographing small to medium 2-D and 3-D works.
 Training is provided.
 Use is restricted to Art and Art History faculty and students.
 Arts Practices instructors who wish to incorporate a portfolio requirement into their syllabi should contact email@example.com in advance to discuss logistics.

 - Reserve in advance by emailing firstname.lastname@example.org (please include your phone number in the email).
 Reserve the room as far ahead of time as possible.
 Space is limited.
 The room is frequently booked solid at various points throughout and at the end of the semester.

-- Users must be trained prior to or during the first reservation.
+- Users must be trained during the first reservation.
 You will receive instructions on how much time to allot for your reservation depending on what and how much you are photographing.